syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * EndTimeZone

 Binds the name of the end timezone field in the dataSource.
 It indicates the timezone of the appointment end date.
-If the endTimeZone field is not mentioned, then the appointment will make use of the Scheduler timeZone or System timeZone.
+When the endTimeZone field is not mentioned, the appointment uses the Schedule timeZone or System timeZone.

 #### Example